 Taking your pet abroad

-From that date, under the Pet Travel Scheme (PETS), all pets can enter or re-enter the UK from any country in the world without quarantine provided they meet the rules of the scheme, which will be different depending on the country or territory the pet is coming from.
-See our tips for taking your pet abroad below;
+Under the Pet Travel Scheme (PETS), cats and dogs can now enter or re-enter the UK from any country in the world without quarantine, provided they meet the rules of the scheme.
+These rule differ depending on the country or territory the pet is coming from.
+Here are our tips for travelling with your pet.

-If you're entering the UK from the EU and listed non-EU countries, your pet needs to have been microchipped, vaccinated, and have the correct travel documentation.
-All dogs must be treated for tapeworm before entering the UK.
+If you're returning to the UK from the EU or a listed non-EU country, your pet must have been microchipped and vaccinated and have the correct travel documentation.
+All dogs must also be treated for tapeworm before entering the UK.

 It's important to remember that even if your pet has a current rabies vaccination, they still need to be vaccinated after the microchip's been fitted.
 There is no exemption to this requirement and the length of the waiting period before entry to the UK is 21 days after the first vaccination date.